typoman/vimconfig/README.md

 `ci'` change the text inside the quotes\
 `1z=` fix the spelling under the cursor\
 `zg` learn spelling of the word under cursor\
-`da)` cut all the text inside the parantheses, same goes for brackets or braces\
+`da)` cut all the text inside the parentheses, same goes for brackets or braces\
 `ct` change the text enclosed by the tag (e.g: html, xml)\
 `di>` cut the tag info\
 `cii` change the indentation scope (delete the indentation scope and go to insert mode)\
 `dii` cut the indentation scope\
-`vii` select the indentation scope, adding more ii increases the indentation level\
 `~` swap case, can be combined with other motions (e.g: `g~iw` will swap case for the current word)\
 `u` make the selection lowercase\
 `U` make the selection uppercase\